sebnitu/vrembem/docs/_packages/modal.md

 - Clears the stored `modal.memory` object.
 - Removes the `click` event listener from the document.
-- Removes the `keyup` event listener from the document.
+- Removes the `keydown` event listener from the document.

 ```js
 const modal = new Modal();